Scottsdale Divorce Lawyers Near You

 No. Both parties do not have to agree to a divorce in Arizona.
 The court does need to make a finding that the marriage is irretrievably broken but if the parties do not agree, there is relief in the law that allows the divorce to proceed so long as one party affirms that the marriage is irretrievably broken.

 Anywhere from sixty (60) days to a couple of years.
 The answer largely depends on the parties and their ability to cooperate in the litigation.
 If parties have full agreements on all issues, the soonest the court can enter a Consent Decree is sixty (60) days after service of the Petition for Dissolution.
-In other cases, if parties can complete disclosure quickly and get into mediation, a case can usually be resolved in 4 – 6 months.
-While issues with discovery, disclosure, parties unwilling to settle, complicated issues needing extended trial time can all create situations where cases take eight months – a couple of years.
-But your counsel and the court will actively work to keep the case moving forward.
+In other cases, if parties can complete disclosure quickly and get into divorce mediation, a case can usually be resolved in 4 – 6 months.
+Issues with discovery and disclosure, parties unwilling to settle, and complicated issues needing extended trial time can all create situations where cases take eight months to a couple of years.
+However, your counsel and the court will actively work to keep the case moving forward.

 Community property is subject to equitable division in an Arizona divorce.
 That does not necessarily mean that it will be split 50/50.
-Rather, the court looks at what is an equitable division of the community property.
+Rather, the court looks at what is an equitable division of what is considered community property.

 Community debt is subject to an equitable division in an Arizona divorce.
 Like property, that does not necessarily mean the debt will be divided exactly 50/50.
-Instead, the court looks at what is an equitable division of the community debt.
+Instead, the court looks at what an equitable division of the community debt is.

-No, Arizona does not require separation before one party files for divorce.
-Separation before a divorce can become a factor if the parties have a covenant marriage.
+No, Arizona does not require legal separation before one party files for divorce.
+Legal separation before a divorce can become a factor if the parties have a covenant marriage.

 Unfortunately, there is no clear answer to this question.
 You should think about what is the best divorce lawyer for you and your case.
 There are many factors to consider: do they have experience in the specific divorce issues or your case, can you afford their billing structure, and does their style of practice match your expectations?
 You can also check out their reviews online.